The Oberammergau Passion Play

 Imagine.
-A once-per-decade passion play that came about in 1633 after the plague threatened citizens of a small Bavarian village in Germany and next due to take place in 2020, delayed because of a modern pandemic.
+A once-per-decade passion play that came about in 1633 after the plague threatened citizens of a small Bavarian village in Germany and next due to take place in 2022, delayed because of a modern pandemic.
 This may sound like the plot of something rather fantastical, but it is, in fact, a very strange reality.
-That’s right, we’re talking about the mighty Oberammergau Passion Play.
+That’s right, we’re talking about the mighty Oberammergau Passion Play and you can see all of our Oberammergau tour packages and short break options here.

 The first iteration of this dramatic event was held in 1634 after citizens made a solemn vow to perform a play once every 10 years that depicted the story of Christ’s life, suffering, death and resurrection if their own lives were spared from the deadly plague.
 Highly anticipated by people from all over the world, the 2020 performance was ultimately cancelled due to the unpredictable outbreak and global spread of COVID-19.